What Employees of Small Businesses Need to Know

 I work part-time and don’t have employer coverage

-If you work part time (less than 20 hours a week) and don’t have health insurance, you’ll need to get coverage by March 31, 2014, or pay a fine to the Internal Revenue Service.
+If you work part time (less than 20 hours a week) and don’t have health insurance, you’ll need to get coverage or pay a fine to the Internal Revenue Service.
 Health insurance will help keep you healthy and protect you from the high cost of health care.
 Because of health care reform, you won’t be denied health insurance, even if you couldn’t get coverage in the past because of a serious health condition.

 Your employer isn’t required to offer you coverage.
 You can buy an HMSA individual plan directly from us or in the Hawai‘i Health Connector, the state’s online health insurance marketplace.
 Depending on your income, you could be eligible for financial help to pay for health insurance if you buy it in the Connector.